 PHOENIX – Time to sue?
 A Global Sport Matters panel discussed whether legal action could push the NFL and its team owners to hire more minority head coaches.

 WASHINGTON – Six rows of white tombstones stood firmly in the dewy Pennsylvania grass, bearing the names of children who lost their lives while being forced to assimilate to a new world.

 WASHINGTON – The Trail of Tears, the forced removal of the Cherokee Nation to Oklahoma, was one of the most inhumane policy implementations in American history – but it was not an isolated incident.

 WASHINGTON - The Trump administration cited national security for its efforts to boost uranium mining, but environmentalists saw it as an attempt to mine near the Grand Canyon.
 President-elect Joe Biden may shut that door for good.

-WASHINGTON - The Trump administration said it does not know how many immigrants might be excluded from the Census under a 2019 presidential order, but it still urged the Supreme Court on Monday to overturn lower courts that blocked the proposal.
+WASHINGTON - The Trump administration said it does not know how many immigrants might be excluded from the Census, but it still urged the Supreme Court on Monday to overturn lower courts that blocked the proposal.

 ‘We get more followers in times of crisis’: As pandemic limits in-person action, activism goes digital

 Online activism is on the rise as organizers find creative ways to replace in-person protests and still show their support for movements like Black Lives Matter.